 Then, make videos just for that person.
 Do it as many times as it takes to start feeling just a bit less scary.

 If making videos for an external audience is your ultimate goal (and the one that’s making you sweat), start out with an internal audience: Record asynchronous videos for your colleagues.
 They’ll likely be a receptive audience and, as a bonus, it’s a great way to communicate and collaborate with your team.
+Learning how to be comfortable on video can be used as a great team building exercise too!

 15. Edit Your Own Videos